 Can a machine listen to and enter into dialogue with a musician in real time when he is playing a piece of music?
-Arshia Cont, research director of an Inria/CNRS/Ircam team has taken up the challenge by creating iMuze, a start-up featuring Antescofo software, developed with the MuTant research team and which combines real musical instruments with electronic sound production devices.
+Arshia Cont, research director of an Inria/CNRS/Ircam team has taken up the challenge by created the start-up Antescofo, who use a software developed with the MuTant research team and which combines real musical instruments with electronic sound production devices.

 In order to accelerate digital simulations - which are sometimes very time-consuming - numerical analysts are turning to parallel computing.
 This process, which is becoming increasingly widespread in industry, is at the heart of the work carried out by Cédric Lachat, computer scientist and co-founder of the Solips project with François Pellegrini.